some refinements and new semiotic directions

 Incidentally, what is illustrated by the example of the film negative is equally true of audio stored as analog media.
 While soundwaves are not visible, technically-extended perception can bring these percepts into our field of view.
 Sound as magnetized particles on analog tape maintains the same continuity of form as a film negative:

-I have introduced these examples of the film negative and analog tape to counter a claim repeated in Lavagnino’s text:
+I have introduced these examples of the film negative and analogue tape to counter a claim repeated in Lavagnino’s text:

 The difference between digital and analog systems, then, is best understood as an engineering difference in how we choose to build systems, and not as resulting from an intrinsic property of data that somehow precedes those systems.